Automattic/vip-go-ci/README.md

 * Only CSS, images and other objects are altered and no PHP or JavaScript code.
 This is based on file-endings, and is configurable.
 For example, `.txt, .css, .gif, .jpg, .jpeg, .png`.
 * Any combination of the above that covers all the changes in the pull request submitted is automatically approved.

-Here is how an auto approval by `vip-go-ci` will look like:
+Here is an example auto approval by `vip-go-ci`:

 ![Example auto approval!](docs/vipgoci-auto-approvals-approved.png "Example auto approval")